Control Variables in Statistical Studies

 In research, to see if adding a different mineral to soil stimulates houseplant growth, set control variables must detail how much sunlight, water, and air each plant should receive.
 As these factors are recognised as growth causatives (i.e. positive and negative confounders), quantitive nominal amounts may be required.

-To do so, the scientists may read past papers, search through data about chronic conditions and rainautumn, and examine similar nearby plants in the wild.
+To do so, the scientists may read past papers, search through data about chronic conditions and rainfall, and examine similar nearby plants in the wild.
 Afterwards, they may agree that the plants should all receive 8.0 hours of daily light and 500 ml of daily water in a closed, single-fan-circulated shed.
 As a result, they may reach a consensus on their chosen brand of compost, pot diameter and volume, and the species and variety of plant seed.

 Due to control variables, the experiment’s active and passive constants and constraints may now be ready and the effects of the independent variable (i.e. mineral type) on the dependent variable (i.e. plant growth rate) may now be safely observable.

-Non-experimental variables are helpful when potential confounding causative factors (i.e. income, age, gender) may not be removed entyrely from samples for ethical, legal, or practical reasons.
+Non-experimental variables are helpful when potential confounding causative factors (i.e. income, age, gender) may not be removed entirely from samples for ethical, legal, or practical reasons.
 Instead, they monitor or neutralize data on known causatives.

 Example

-One generous scientist suggests they may borrow their garden and spare (uniform) compost bags as a ‘real’ test bed.
+Suppose there is no lab to conduct the study in, one generous scientist suggests they may borrow their garden and spare (uniform) compost bags as a ‘real’ test bed.
 However, a few non-experimental design changes are needed first so that this new, natural approach works.

 How to control variables

-Control variable methodology – Random assignment
+Random assignment

 Example

 The unfortunate scientists double-check their equipment to find they have accidentally purchased three different varieties of tomato seed packet plant – ‘Medium-Mato’, ‘Mini-Mato’, and ‘Mega-Mato’ (x 100).
-A conundrum!
+Luckily, the scientists also found past papers indicating these three varieties map comfortably onto a standard natural distribution.
+This means that even a not scientifically bred tomato plant could theoretically produce all three sizes of tomatoes.

-Luckily, the scientists also find past papers indicating these three varieties map comfortably onto a standard natural distribution.
 The researchers quickly pour the seeds into a container and shake it thoroughly for ten minutes before selecting exactly 100 samples (c.33%).
 Here, randomization guards against confounding influence.

 Modern statistical studies may use a digital database to calculate random samples rather than a simple glass jar.
 Demographic weighting (i.e. stratification) might also be applied to better model divided random populations.

-Control variable methodology – Standardized procedures
+Standardized procedures

 Example

-Control variable methodology – Statistical controls
+Statistical controls

 Control variables vs. Control groups

 Control variables shouldn’t be confused with control groups!
-Control groups are governed by control variables, allowing the creation of a ‘neutral’ sub-sample.
+Control groups are governed by control variables, allowing the creation of a ‘neutral’ subsample.

 Control Variables: Control Groups:

-set a distinct rule or base value for a variable causative factor. are single-study groups that create a frame of reference for other samples.
+Set a distinct rule or base value for a variable causative factor.
+Are single-study groups that create a frame of reference for other samples.

-remain completely consistent across time. are controlled by variables.
+Remain completely consistent across time.
+Are controlled by variables.

-are always created from a population of samples.
+Are not created from a sampled population.
+Are always created from a population of samples.

 Prevent Plagiarism